rishabhjain10/simple-file-crypt/README.md

 simple-file-crypt uses sign-encrypt-sign method to secure file ecnryption and decryption.
 - It signs the hash(M) and generates 256-bit key(Ks) for AES-GCM encryption.
 - It encrypts [M || hash(M)] using AES-GCM mode.
 I also authenticate the hash(M) using authentication mode in GCM.
 - Next, it encrypts symmetric key (Ks) with public key of receiver and sign the encrypted symmetric key with sender’s private key.
 - Lastly it checks the hash of decrypted file thus verifying successful decryption.

 # Algorithm
 Symmetric encryption algorithm: AES-GCM-256 which uses 256-bit key.
 Why AES-GCM mode?
 Because:
-      1) It is authenticated encryption algorithm which provides data integrity and confidentiality
+- It is authenticated encryption algorithm which provides data integrity and confidentiality
- 	2) it is efficient and shows better performance.
+- it is efficient and shows better performance.
-      3) Additional authenticated data is used to authenticate the data and only after that AES-GCM decrypts data
+- Additional authenticated data is used to authenticate the data and only after that AES-GCM decrypts data

 Asymmetric encryption and signing algorithm: OAEP RSA algorithm (I used key size of 2048 bits but the program is compatible with 4096 or 1024 bits as well).
 Why RSA 2048?
 Because:
-      1)	RSA encrypts and signs data using OAEP which is different from textbook RSA.
+- RSA encrypts and signs data using OAEP which is different from textbook RSA.
-      2)	Key size of 2048 is considered to be secure and unbroken
+- Key size of 2048 is considered to be secure and unbroken

-Hash Algorithm: SHA256 algorithm is relatively secure
+-Hash Algorithm: SHA256 algorithm is relatively secure

 # Usage: Encryption
       python fcrypt.py destination_public_key.der sender_private_key.pem input_plaintext encrypted_text